Dragon9804/ai-case-study/README.md

 ### Conclusion
 Physna has made a substantial business impact by enabling companies to leverage advanced geometric search and AI-based 3D data analysis.
 Through its platform, businesses have been able to enhance efficiency, reduce costs, improve product design and quality control, and accelerate time-to-market.
 By transforming how companies source, design, and manufacture products, Physna is positioned as an innovator in industries like automotive, aerospace, manufacturing, and consumer electronics.
 Its focus on 3D model search, reverse engineering, and parts sourcing has empowered organizations to solve complex challenges in design and manufacturing, providing a competitive edge in today's fast-paced business environment.

-* What are some of the core metrics that companies in this field use to measure success?
-How is your company performing based on these metrics?
+* **What are some of the core metrics that companies in this field use to measure success?**

 Companies in **3D data analysis** and **geometric search technology** use a variety of **core metrics** to measure their success.
 These metrics help evaluate their impact on clients, the effectiveness of their technologies, and their overall business growth.
 Some key metrics include: